G4Lactus/CTLARS_Package/README.md

-In the following, we illustrate the basic usage of the `ctlars` package for performing variable selection in space high-dimensional complex data space, using the CTLARS algorithm.
+In the following, we illustrate the basic usage of the `ctlars` package for performing variable selection in space high-dimensional complex data space, using the CT-LARS algorithm.

 1. We generate high-dimensional Gaussian data set with sparse support.